 Then there are the rest of us.
 The friend whose second marriage imploded and is left with all the debts.
 A boomer friend still supporting a mentally ill ex-wife—and renting a room—and the friend indefinitely supporting a severely autistic adult child.
-The friends who were laid off when the last dot-com bubble burst, and have never recovered.
-And my fellow gray-haired-ponytailed idealists, liberal arts lovers, free-lancers, explorers and adventurers in tie-dyed t-shirts who never sold out to the Man or the system..
+The friends who were laid off when yet another dot-com bubble burst, and have never recovered.
+And my fellow gray-haired-ponytailed idealists, liberal arts lovers, free-lancers, explorers and adventurers in tie-dyed t-shirts who never sold out to the system or the Man.
 We rolling stones who put on lots of mileage but gathered no moss.
 We went for social significance, not financial security.

 Now, we’re broke.
 We’re finally ready to sell out, but The Man’s not buying.

 According to the Fiscal Times, a remarkable 78.5 of the 78 million Boomers and older are homeowners.
 “Aging in place” is the new mantra for retirement.
 I, however, was married to a man who refinanced to cover his debts every time the leaves started to fall from the trees, firmly believing that housing values could only go up.
-I was forced to do a short sale at the bottom of the market.
+I was forced to do a short sale at the bottom of the market, losing my house and walking away without a penny.
 Now, I’m dealing with rental prices calibrated to highly paid Google and Apple employees with the puny social services salary I can earn with my idealistic “soft” liberal arts skills.